-Multiple births occur as a consequence of different processes, which, in addition, will determine the type of twins:
+Multiple pregnancies occur as a result of different processes that will also determine the type of twins:

 - Premature delivery

 - Increased fluid retention

 - Chromosomal alterations: as such, genetic studies are recommended.

 - Feto-fetal transfusion syndrome: occurs when one fetus receives more blood than the other.
 It occurs in monochorionic pregnancies and can be serious, although if detected in time there is a solution.

 If you want more information about the possible risks, you can read this article: Risks in a multiple pregnancy.

 There are diverse factors that can increase the chances of having a multiple pregnancy, for example: